keyhanB/FlareNet-Particle-Penetration-Calculator/README.md

 ## Acknowledgments

-* [Matthew Johnson](https://carleton.ca/mae/people/matthew-johnson/) and his Team in Carleton Universiry for supporting this project.
+* [Matthew Johnson](https://carleton.ca/mae/people/matthew-johnson/) and his Team in Carleton University for supporting this project.
 * Hat tip to anyone whose code was used